20 Innovative Ways To Keep Food Fresh Longer

 Homemade Jam Storage

 If you have homemade marmalade or homemade jam that you want to store, then you must use sterilized jars.
 To sterilize them properly, use warm water and soap to wash out the jars.
 Rinse the soap studs away and use a clean tea towel to dry the jars out.
-Put the jars in the oven for 10 minutes on 275°F.
+Put the jars in the oven for 10 minutes at 275°F.

 After that, transfer the jam into the jars.
 You can use a ladle to do this by dipping the ladle’s bowl area into the jam of the pan.
 Make sure the jam has just finished boiling first because this will sterilize the ladle.